-EEMS provides a fully integrated propwash module that is able to predict sediment resuspension using ship information, position, and speed, dynamically combined with a three-dimensional model of the waterbody.
+EFDC+ contains a fully integrated propwash module that predicts bottom velocities, bed shear, and sediment resuspension using ship information, position, and speed that dynamically couples to the three-dimensional hydrodynamics of the waterbody.
 Optionally, the propeller energy can be incorporated into the three-dimensional flow field behind the ships.
-The EEMS propwash module may be a game changer for contaminated sediment remediation teams in their efforts to properly consider the role of propwash in their evaluations and designs, and for port and harbor engineers evaluating foundation and bulkhead impacts due to propeller action.
-Learn more about propwash by viewing our blog series.
+The EEMS propwash module has application for contaminated sediment remediation sites where ship traffic and associated propwash impacts are observed.
+This feature allows more integrated propwash assessments for port and harbor engineers.
+This is essential when evaluating impacts to a foundation or bulkhead due to propeller action, as well as harbor maintenance dredging.

 Quickly load and process the Automatic Identification System (AIS) data from U.S. government support agencies such as MarineCadastre.gov or commercial operators.
 AIS relies on a ship’s Maritime Mobile Service Identity (MMSI) code, which can be downloaded along with time, position, course, heading, and speed for easy importing into EEMS.

 Load the physical characteristics of ships from a number of online databases to populate the EEMS ship database with information such as the dimensions and tonnage of each vessel.
 If data is not available, the user may estimate and enter these values into the system manually.
 In this way, an accurate understanding is possible of ship movement in a port or other area of interest in a water body.